We Need More Core Mathematicians

 As somebody once said: That.
 Is.
 A. Dis.
 Grace.

-** Core Maths are now offering online courses to schools, taking away the need for schools to provide their own teachers.
-My son is doing one of these.
-Early days, but it's a start.
+** An online version of Core Maths is now being offered with remote tutors, taking away the need for schools to provide their own teachers.
+My son is part of a small cohort from his school doing this pilot course.
+It's not nearly as effective as in-person teaching, but it's a start.